-We bought a simple USB hub from IKEA for our guest room.
+We bought a simple USB hub for our guest room.
 It is super easy to set up and very much appreciated.
 We then discovered that it was very useful for travelling, too.
-You might want to go with a more high-tech hub, but you get the gist.
+You might want to go with a more high-tech hub, or a wireless charger, but you get the gist.

 2. Camera goods